OleksiiBevza/Study-material/README.md

-The idea of this repository is to create a rigorous undergraduate and postgraduate curriculum in data science.The repository includes two main folders: Mathematics and Computer Science - each divided into four sections:
+The idea of this repository is to create a rigorous undergraduate and postgraduate curriculum in data science.
+The repository includes two main folders: Mathematics and Computer Science, each divided into four sections.

-(i) Prerequisites
+(i) Prerequisites (basic theoretical knowledge needed to begin the essentials of data science)

-(ii) Undergraduate curriculum
+(ii) Undergraduate curriculum (essential theoretical knowledge in data science that prepares students for advanced graduate topics)

-(iii) Postgraduate curriculum
+(iii) Postgraduate curriculum (offers advanced topics in data science)

-(iv) PhD level
+(iv) PhD level (offers state-of-the-art methodological solutions in data science)

 # Mathematics